animoto/platform_engineer_interview/README.md

     2. A script `./run` to start the server
     3. The server should run on `localhost:8000` and serve a single path `/`
 3. If your service _cannot_ run on Mac OSX, then please run your server on a remote host and provide us the hostname, port, and path to access it.
+4. An open ended task like this can be expanded and improved infinitely.
+One could work on it forever, continously making little tweaks here and there.
+Meanwhile, alien trolls continue to terrorize the internet.
+This project should take a few hours, but certainly no more than 8.
+Please set a maximum amount of time to work on this project and submit whatever you have by the end of that time window.
+If you have not finished to your own satisfaction, please explain everything that you would like to add in your Readme.
+5. Treat this assignment as you would an actual work project and _write code as you would in the actual work place_.
+Please do not write code as you would for a research project in a theoretical quantum computer or as a proof of P=NP.

 ## Bonus

-1. **Tests**: You verify that your own service works as expected
-3. **Cheating Protection**: When the server receives text, exclusion words, and a word count from the client, it verifies that the text and exclusion words that it previously gave a client.
+1. **Cheating Protection**: When the server receives text, exclusion words, and a word count from the client, it verifies that the text and exclusion words that it previously gave a client.
-4. **Stateless/Idempotent**: Remove as much "state" as possible from the server.
+2. **Stateless/Idempotent**: Remove as much "state" as possible from the server.
 Any new request to the server does not depend on the state of a previous request.